 And that’s the cliffhanger into the final season of the series.
 The last season all leads up to Lisbon and Jane dealing with their different emotional hang-ups and issues so they can finally come together and marry!
 It’s a lovely ending to the series: a wedding…and a baby reveal.
 It’s the perfect happy ending for a show that had a lot of tragedy.

 What I love about this moment is that it’s steeped in genuine emotion and real love.
 These are two people who belong together, who are ready to become more after years of being friends.

 Plus, it’s hard not to swoon at Patrick Jane (as played perfectly by Baker) as he makes his romantic declaration.
 It’s a moment you can watch over and over.
 It feels real, sweet, and just right.

 And yes, you may just finish watching this scene green with envy.
 That’s when you know a romantic moment on screen is a memorable one.

 ROMANTIC MOMENT OF THE MONTH: HOW IT WILL WORK MOVING FORWARD

 Before we leave, we wanted to announce a few changes to this monthly column.

 Romantic Moment of the Month (which used to be of the week) has evolved since we first introduced the column in 2013.
 Today, we announce new adjustments to this monthly feature.

 As a shift, the romantic moment of the month column will move from the final Saturday of the month to the first Saturday since it fits better into our writing schedule.
-(UPDATE: Romantic Moment of the Month will now go up on one Saturday a month, but not on a specific Saturday.)
+(UPDATE: Romantic Moment of the Month will now go up once a month but not on any specific day.)